What is the Teaching Academy of the Public Universities?

 - Guðrún Geirsdóttir, Associate Professor at the Faculty of Education and Pedagogy, School of Education, University of Iceland

-- Sigurður Örn Stefánsson, Professor at the Faculty of Physical Sciences, School of Engineering and Natural Sciences, University of Icelan
+- Sigurður Örn Stefánsson, Professor at the Faculty of Physical Sciences, School of Engineering and Natural Sciences, University of Iceland

 - Guðmundur Ævar Oddsson, professor at the University of Akureyri.
 On a sabbatical leave from July 1st 2024-June 30th 2025.
 Jette Jörgensen Mebrouk, assistant professor at the University of Akureyri takes his place on the board